Hover over the dots for information about each location. Download the route map for each day.

-After the celebration, participants are to proceed to CBC Radio Canada located a 10-minute walk along the famous pedestrian street – Ste-Catherine St. E. in the heart of Montreal’s Gay Village – (see map) where the trucks are parked.
+After the celebration, participants are to proceed to the unpacking location located a short walk where the trucks are parked.
 Riders stop at the trucks first to load their bikes into the trucks to be returned to Toronto.
 Please ensure you take all your personal belongings from your bicycle and saddle bag (helmet, wallet, ID, keys, etc.) and ensure your license plate is still attached before it is loaded onto the truck.
+Deflate your tires!

 Once loaded on the truck, you will not be able to access your bicycle or forgotten items until you pick up your bicycle in Toronto Monday, August 1 or Tuesday, August 2.

 Please note that although the Rubbermaid Rustlers will treat your bikes with care, they are not responsible for any loss or damage.
 If Riders are concerned about the paint on their bicycles, we recommend using newspapers, foam pipe insulation or bubble wrap to protect your bicycle frame before loading it into the trucks.

 All Participants must unpack their Rubbermaid bins at the unpacking location.
 While the Rubbermaid Rustlers supervise the unpacking process, please help by stacking your empty bins and lids in the specified stacking locations.
 After unpacking and reloading, all trucks will be locked and the contents will not be accessible again until first pickup day back in Toronto Monday, August 1.